This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The crystal clear water glows iridescent blue and the white silica sand so powdery soft and provides a great contrast against the lake edge.

-And the famous heart-shaped-tree adds to the already pretty landscape.
+And the famous heart-shaped tree adds to the already pretty landscape.

 Our drive from Eurong Beach to Kingfisher Bay along the sandy tracks and through the sub-tropical rainforest was equally as spectacular.
 It’s hard to imagine that this whole island is made of sand and that you get these incredible trees growing to great heights.

-If you have enough time, stop in for a picnic at Central Station and stroll the boardwalk next to Wanggoolba Creek, which carries clear water through tranquil rainforest filled with ancient ferns at Central Station – once a forestry township for about 150 people.
+If you have enough time, stop in for a picnic at Central Station and stroll the boardwalk next to Wanggoolba Creek, which carries clear water through a tranquil rainforest filled with ancient ferns at Central Station – once a forestry township for about 150 people.

-You’re bound to have dingos coming pretty close to you on the beaches, particularly near Eli Creek, sniffing for food.
+You’re bound to have dingoes coming pretty close to you on the beaches, particularly near Eli Creek, sniffing for food.
 And despite signs warning of the danger all over the island, we saw tourists moving close to them to get their shot of the cute wild dogs.

 We kept our distance and I relied on my 300mm zoom lens to get these close-up photos.

-11. Take a joy flight
+11. Take a scenic flight over Fraser Island

 A definite highlight of our visit and one of the more unique things to do on Fraser Island is experiencing a joy flight with Air Fraser Island which take off from nature’s best runway along 75 Mile Beach.